Deric-Williamson/Traffic-Accident-Severity/README.md

 25 percent of severe traffic accidents resulted from out-of-town drivers

-Chicago has a high number of tourists and many suburbs that surround the city.
-This could contribute to reasons for a high percentage of severe traffic accidents by out-of-town drivers.
+> Chicago has a high number of tourists and many suburbs that surround the city.
+This could contribute to reasons for a high percentage of severe traffic accidents by out-of
+-town drivers.

 <p float="left">
 <img src="/images/intersection.PNG" width="500" height = 300 />